atefnasser/479-P1-MazeAlgorithm/README.md

-Running the Code
+Running the Code:

 Prepare Your Script: Copy the provided Python code into a .py file, for example, maze_visualization.py.
 Open Terminal/Command Prompt: Navigate to the directory where you saved maze_visualization.py using the cd command.

-Execute the Script: Run the script by executing the following command: python maze_visualization.py
+Execute the Script:
+Run the script by executing the following command: python maze_visualization.py